Lost in Transmission: An Information-Theoretic Account of Unsupervised Software Traceability: Background Related Work

+Prior research has largely overlooked such metrics when evaluating unsupervised approaches, although some studies emphasize the importance of modeling software artifacts as probability distributions~\cite{moran_improving_2020}.

+T-BERT~\cite{Lin2021TraceabilityTransformed} supports our thesis as evidence that external data can offset local information limits, consistent with our data-centric perspective.
+Much of the gain comes from pretraining on CodeSearchNet’s function–docstring pairs and lies outside the artifact-level signal our approach measures.
+T-BERT evaluates ranking over small candidate sets ($\sim$50 artifacts), unlike \approach, which uses a large, imbalanced classification setting (\eg $21$K pairs for \cisco), so the results are not directly comparable.

-\textbf{Interpretability Techniques.} Interpretability has been used to explain the predictions generated by (deep) learning models, complementing traditional evaluation methods and enhancing our understanding of the decision-making process to reduce uncertainty.
-Post-hoc interpretability assumes the model is a black box and analyzes its behavior by examining changes in the output derived from the input.
-In Machine Learning, most research has focused on improving the plausibility and faithfulness of explanations such as LIME \cite{ribeiro_why_2016}, DeepLIFT \cite{shrikumar_learning_2019}, and Shapley values \cite{lundberg_unified_nodate}, to the best of our knowledge, our work is the first to evaluate unsupervised techniques for the traceability problem with information theory.
+\textbf{Interpretability Techniques.} Interpretability has been used to explain the predictions generated by (deep) learning models, complementing traditional evaluation methods, and enhancing our understanding of the decision-making process to reduce uncertainty.
+Post-hoc interpretability assumes that the model is a black box and analyzes its behavior by examining changes in the output derived from the input.
+In Machine Learning, most research has focused on improving the plausibility and faithfulness of explanations such as LIME \cite{ribeiro_why_2016}, DeepLIFT \cite{shrikumar_learning_2019}, Shapley values \cite{lundberg_unified_nodate}, and more recent model-specific based approaches tailored for large language models \cite{UnlockingBlackBox}.
+Information theory configures the interpretability method to better understand the model's decision when the model traces the source and target artifacts.
+To the best of our knowledge, our work is the first to evaluate unsupervised techniques for the traceability problem with information theory.